AlaaAbdulwahab999/ITIDA-Final-Project/README.md

 ### Features

 #### Admin Role
-- View account numbers for users
+- View the account number of a client.
-- Check user balances
+- View the balance for a client.
-- View transaction history of users
+- View the transaction history of a client.
 - Create new users
 - Update user data
-- Delete users
+- Delete user
 - View entire bank database

 #### User Role